skyblasy/Media_Mixed_Modeling/README.md

-# Neural Network Marketing Mix Modeling:
+# Neural Network Media Mix Modeling:
 ## An Integrated Mediation Analysis Framework

-## Introduction: Rethinking Marketing Mix Models Through Mediation Analysis
+## Introduction: Rethinking Media Mix Models Through Mediation Analysis

-Marketing mix modeling traditionally attempts to directly map marketing spend to revenue, often treating the process as a black box.
+Media mix modeling traditionally attempts to directly map marketing spend to revenue, often treating the process as a black box.
 However, we know that marketing operates through a chain of effects: spend generates impressions, and these impressions then influence consumer behavior to drive revenue.
 This indirect pathway represents a classic mediation relationship, where impressions serve as the mediator between marketing investment and financial outcomes.

 Traditional mediation analysis typically involves separate models for each relationship:
 1. Modeling spend's effect on impressions